-The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and entity linking.
+The Text Analytics API is a cloud-based service that provides Natural Language Processing (NLP) features for text mining and text analysis, including: sentiment analysis, opinion mining, key phrase extraction, language detection, and named entity recognition.

 The API is a part of Azure Cognitive Services, a collection of machine learning and AI algorithms in the cloud for your development projects.
 You can use these features with the REST API, or the client library.

 Use sentiment analysis and find out what people think of your brand or topic by mining the text for clues about positive or negative sentiment.
 This API feature returns a sentiment score between 0 and 1 for each document, where 1 is the most positive.